qidi-community/Plus4-Wiki/content/ssh-access/README.md

 To log into your printer, first detrmine it's IP address from the front panel's network tab.

-Then open a shell and type:
+Then open a shell (or Terminal on Windows) and type:

 ```ssh mks@x.x.x.x```